-Grab ‘em quick: More tickets released for 3rd Annual Winter Party at Galvanize – TechCrunch
+Grab ’em quick: More tickets released for 3rd Annual Winter Party at Galvanize – TechCrunch

 Remember, we release tickets in batches.
 If you don’t score a ticket this time, keep your eyes peeled for the next round.
 Don’t miss out!

-Come to the 3rd Annual Winter Party at Galvanize and hangout with your people.
+Come to the 3rd Annual Winter Party at Galvanize and hang out with your people.
 Enjoy the food, the drinks, the fun and the opportunity to expand your network in a relaxed setting.
 We’ll see you in February!

 Is your company interested in sponsoring or exhibiting at the 3rd Annual Winter Party at Galvanize?
 Contact our sponsorship sales team by filling out this form.